TechEdDan2/bc12_FruitSearch/README.md

 ### Continued development

 So as with most of my challenges, I am always unsure of best practices.
 This is part of the reason I am completing the Bootcamp.
-I would like to incorporate Jasmine testing into the project, and possibly refactor the code after some feedback to improve it.
-I wasn't completely happy with my makeBoldLetters solution, so I am curious about alternative solutions.
+In the future, I would like to incorporate Jasmine testing into the project, and possibly refactor the code after some feedback to improve it.
+I think the makeBoldLetters solution was good, but I am curious about alternative solutions.

 ### Useful resources